Skip to main content

 stream_of_edges[1] -> [1]my_join;

-my_join -> [1]reached_vertices;
+my_join -> [cycle]reached_vertices;

-// the difference all_vertices - reached_vertices
+// the difference: all_vertices - reached_vertices

 all_vertices = stream_of_edges[0]